-

 6. Mechanistic Interpretation: Transport, Viscosity and Interfacial Stress

-Formation temperature alters several coupled physical properties:
+Formation temperature alters several coupled physical properties that together determine SEI film outcome and cell swelling behavior:

 -